elixirschool/elixirschool/vi/lessons/advanced/otp-concurrency.md

 ## GenServer

 An OTP server is a module with the GenServer behavior that implements a set of callbacks.
-At it's most basic level a GenServer is a loop that handles one request per iteration passing along an updated state.
+At its most basic level a GenServer is a loop that handles one request per iteration passing along an updated state.

 To demonstrate the GenServer API we'll implement a basic queue to store and retrieve values.

 To begin our GenServer we need to start it and handle the initialization.
 In most cases we'll want to link processes so we use `GenServer.start_link/3`.
 We pass in the GenServer module we're starting, initial arguments, and a set of GenServer options.
-The arguments are be passed to `GenServer.init/1` which sets the initial state through it's return value.
+The arguments will be passed to `GenServer.init/1` which sets the initial state through its return value.
 In our example the arguments will be our initial state:

 ```elixir
 defmodule SimpleQueue do